Updated May 21, 2026

 Guide thumbnail

-Livestock is essential to many economies worldwide.
-From the nomadic herders to the cowboys of the American West — people have been buying and selling livestock for profit for generations and hundreds of years.
-However, before entering the world of animal trading, it is crucial to understand the various legal factors that affect this industry.
+From nomadic herders to the cowboys of the American West, people have been buying and selling livestock for profit for generations.

 Link copied!